-The Don’t Pass is the opposite of the Pass bet, and is made on the Come Out roll.
-This bet wins if a 2, 3 (and 12, in some games) is rolled by the shooter — and loses if the outcome is a 7 or 11.
-Here, the Point is “established” if any other number besides the ones mentioned is rolled and before that, the shooter will continue to roll with the hopes of getting a 7.
+The Don’t Pass is the opposite of the Pass bet and is made on the Come Out roll.
+This bet wins if a 2, 3, or 12 (in some games) is rolled by the shooter — and loses if the outcome is a 7 or 11.
+Here, the Point is “established” if any other number besides the ones mentioned is rolled, and before that, the shooter will continue to roll with the hopes of getting a 7.

 This bet works contrary to the Come bet, except that it can be made at any time after the Point has been established.
-Here, if the numbers 2 or 3 are rolled out, it results in a win, while a 12 results in a tie.
-A 7 needs to have been rolled before the Point is established and the Point becomes any other number that is rolled (4, 5, 6, 8, 9 or 10.)
+Here, if the numbers 2 or 3 are rolled, it results in a win, while 12 results in a tie.
+A 7 needs to have been rolled before the Point is established, and the Point becomes any other number that is rolled (4, 5, 6, 8, 9, or 10).